S4DS-IEM/S4DS-Bot/README.md

           A new option "BOT PERMISSIONS" pops out where you can choose which permissions are checked when the bot is invited to a server.

           Copy the link generated under "SCOPES" and paste it in address box of browser.

-    3.9 : Once the bot is in your server, copy the previously fetched token and paste  it in src/main.py inside the parentheses of "client.run('')" as follows :

-        client.run('<token>')

 ---------------------------------------------------------------------------------